SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 You can enable this by
 writing ``: CaseIterable`` after the enumeration's name.
 This syntax marks the enumeration as conforming to the ``CaseIterable`` protocol.
-For information about protocols, see :doc:`Protocols`.
-Swift exposes a collection of all the cases as an ``allCases`` property of the enumeration.
+Swift exposes a collection of all the cases as an ``allCases`` property of the enumeration type.
+For information about protocols, see :doc:`Protocols`;
+for type properties, see :ref:`Properties_TypeProperties`.

 Here's an example:

 ..
 XXX live link to CaseIterable reference
+   URL is probably something like https://docs.Developer Publications.apple.com/documentation/swift/caseiterable

 .. testcode:: enums